onursenture/onursenture.github.com/_posts/2019-01-05-my-fight-with-laziness.markdown

 - Watch The Godfather Trilogy, Goodfellas, Scarface
 - Watch 2001: A Space Odyssey
 - Change home's decoration
+- Learn to use Wacom Tablet
+- **Reorder this list. 😅**

+Note #1: List is growing so reordering might help to prioritize tasks.

 Last update: *5 January 2018 23.54*